hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 Another fun experiment is measuring shadows at the solstice.
 By comparing to the equinoctial result, this tells us the *tilt* of the earth on its axis!
-I missed June, so I guess I'll have to wait until December.
+I forgot to do this in June, so I guess I'll have to wait until December.
 We've only scraped the surface of practical applications of trigonometry, and I might write more about these in future.
 But in the mean time, the autumnal equinox is a month and a half away